PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   index.
 All six production occurrences retain the exact order transpose-Mean, Mean/Mul/Add/Conv, optional LayerNorm, terminal Mean, SE conv, SE FC, and optional Conv attention.
+- Each repeated shape-convergence block now builds one `ModelIRGraphIndex`.
+  Dead-operator pruning is the only structural mutation and updates that index through `remove_operators`; the following reconciliation and dynamic- Reshape steps change only metadata, options, and constant data.
+A supplied index lets reconciliation reuse its producer map and lets Reshape resolution enumerate only `RESHAPE` roots.
+Callers that omit an index retain the former full-scan behavior, and an index for another ModelIR is ignored safely.
 - The same scope contract covers only the five repeated gate-layout sequences that were audited as contiguous registered runners.
 Four keep the exact mixed-attention, elementwise-gate, Pad, dual-postconv-gate, NDHWC-gate,